SteveBarnett/human-centred/air.md

     - When would we decide to give up on it?
 - If it's not doing a good job, it's because you're prompting it wrong
     - This feels like blaming the user
+- This is not deskilling, it’s upskilling
+- It frees time for more valuable work / AI does the grunt work, you can be creative!
+- AI is here to stay
+- You must align with company values
+- There are ways to use AI ethically
+- Are you some sort of Luddite?
+- It’s workers job to review bad AI output
+- If you don’t learn AI, you won’t grow your career
+- Investors / funders / the board are saying we have to use it
+- You’re just not using it right
+- Customers are asking for it
+- You’re not being mentally curious
+- We’ll ensure data safety and privacy